-I saw nothing of value I save in my pocket.
+I saw nothing of value to save in my pocket.
 I was looking for wisdom I could save in my heart.
 And I saw it in the sand dunes, which had served as the barrier between the sea and the buildings behind them.

 Quite simply: Where there were sand dunes, the surging Gulf of Mexico had stopped.
 Where there were no sand dunes, the surging water encroached another 20 or 30 feet toward the unprotected homes.
 It was a picture of the boundaries God was encouraging me to build to protect my life’s calling.

 When I was in high school, I participated in Youth Conservation Corps one summer.
 Along with other students from various high schools, I helped build a beach walkover and plant dune-loving native grasses and shrubs that would begin the first sand dune ecosystem at Siesta Beach in Sarasota.